 You also might want to submit a personal statement or other evidence regarding the circumstances of your divorce in order to prove that it was not your fault that the marriage ended.
 For example, you can provide evidence of:

-After you file your I-751 petition, USCIS will issue you a receipt notice on Form I-797 that will extend your conditional resident status for a period of time, currently (in early 2023) two years.
+After you file your I-751 petition, USCIS will issue you a receipt notice on Form I-797, which will extend your conditional resident status for a period of time, currently (in early 2024) four years.
 The I-797 will serve as your green card after your conditional card expires and will allow you to continue to live and work in the United States and travel abroad.

 Make sure to respond to all requests for evidence and appointment notices from USCIS.
 Most petitions to lift conditions that are filed with a waiver of the joint filing requirement will be referred to a local office for an interview.